SC17

 as the Chief Justice or, in the absence of the Chief Justice or where the Chief Justice has determined that it would not be appropriate that he or she give a direction in the matter, the senior ordinary judge of the Court for the time being available directs.

-3. The judge or, as the case may be, panel of judges referred to in paragraph 2 shall determine on the papers referred to in paragraph 1, and on any papers in reply furnished in accordance with paragraph 4, whether or not, having regard to the principles referred to in the relevant case-law including the case-law referred to in the recitals to this practice direction, the application intended to be made is one in respect of which a hearing on the merits is justified.
+4 .
+The judge or, as the case may be, panel of judges referred to in paragraph 3 shall determine on the papers referred to in paragraph 1, and on any further submissions sought from the applicant if such are considered necessary and on any papers in reply furnished in accordance with paragraph 5, whether or not, having regard to the principles referred to in the relevant case-law including the case-law referred to in the recitals to this practice direction, the application intended to be made is one in respect of which a hearing on the merits is justified.

-6. If satisfied in accordance with paragraph 3 that the application intended to be made is one in respect of which a hearing on the merits is justified, the judge or, as the case may be, panel of judges referred to in paragraph 2 shall give leave to the intending applicant to issue a motion on notice for a specified initial return date, in which event notification of such leave and of that return date shall be given by the Registrar to the intending applicant in writing or by e-mail.
+7 .
+If satisfied in accordance with paragraph 4 that the application intended to be made is one in respect of which a hearing on the merits is justified, the judge or, as the case may be, panel of judges referred to in paragraph 3 shall give leave to the intending applicant to issue a Form 4 application on notice for a specified initial return date, in which event notification of such leave and of that return date shall be given by the Registrar to the intending applicant in writing or by e-mail.

-7. On the initial return date of the motion the Court shall give such directions as it considers appropriate for the hearing of the motion.
+8 .
+On the initial return date of the application the Court shall give such directions as it considers appropriate for the hearing of the motion.

 (a) for the correction of a clerical mistake in a judgment or order of the Court or of an error arising therein from any accidental slip or omission,